Estonian innovation isn't just digital.

 In a talk delivered at the recent TEDxTallinn, Adam Rang, who previously worked at Estonia’s e-residency programme, explained how he and his partner are introducing the word “leil” – “sauna steam” in Estonian – to

-The Estonian sauna industry has been through a period of tremendous growth during this period, especially buoyed by the trend toward home saunas in places like the UK, and that's all contributed to heaps of international media coverage.
+The Estonian sauna industry has been through a period of tremendous growth during this period, especially buoyed by the trend toward home saunas in places like the UK, but also a boom in creative new community saunas.

 The link has been copied!